Navyhoang/North-America-Energy-Industry/1. Descriptive Analysis - Pandas, Matplotlib/README.md

 * Capacity of each country
 * Capacity of each State
 * Capacity by source of each country
+* An interactive map to visualize facilities and thier capacities

 **Results summary for the period between 2000-2017:**